 Provides an introduction to computer operating systems, and to computer programs used in the analysis of electronic circuits.
 Also covers the use of electronics laboratory equipment such as digital multi meters, oscilloscopes, function generators, breadboards and trainers used in the program.
 Basic soldering skills included.
 Laboratory exercises are included.
-Prerequisites: College level reading, writing and math skills re-

-Prerequisites: College level reading, writing and math skills r quired.
+Prerequisites: College level reading, writing and math skills required.